 Nothing beats a good night out that ends in a wholesome supper with friends at our favourite supper spots in Singapore.
-But the pandemic changed things with the 10:30 pm curfew.
-Sadly, many of our favourite supper spots stopped operating late.
+Ever since the 10.30pm curfew was lifted, many supper spots have emerged from the dust, stronger than ever.

-But don’t worry, we can always find newer and better supper spots — we’re a nation of foodies after all.
-If you’re looking for a new favourite, look through our mega list of supper spots in Singapore, with updated opening hours for 2021:
+As a nation of foodies, it’s almost impossible to survive (we’ve learnt the hard way) without our comfort supper food (besides McDonald’s).
+If you’re looking for a new favourite, look through our mega list of supper spots in Singapore, with updated opening hours for 2022:

 Central Supper Spots